MakeMyLifeEasy/Plastic-Pollution/docs/index.md

 Plastic we use, comes in all shapes and sizes.
 Furthermore, a lot of plastic is used to make disposable products rather than lasting ones.
 Around the world, almost 1 million plastic bottles are purchased every minute.

+### **How much plastic does the world produce?**

+The production of plastic has been growing almost exponentially every year.
+The chart below shows the global production of plastic from 1950-2015, which has reached a peak of 381 million tonnes (Approx. 2/3rd of the world population) in 2015.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet1?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="400" scrolling='yes'> </iframe>

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Book1_15874823003510/Sheet3?:embed=yes&:display_count=yes&:showVizHome=no" width="800" height="500" scrolling='yes'> </iframe>